 It had been reported by some family members that Olive favored her son Oleado over Jack’s children and that Olive would not feed the girls.
-They would end up scavaging food from the trash cans.
+They would end up scavenging food from the trash cans.
 When Jack and Lyle got home from work, the girls were already in bed.
 Olive would say she fed them.
-It was also reported that Olive would let her son have relations with the girls.
+It was also reported that Olive would allow her son have relations with the girls.

 At some point, Lyle began to act out to the point he was sent off to a boy’s “refuge center” by the courts.
 I do not have access to his juvenile records, so we will never know what crimes Lyle committed as a Juvenile.